 That being said, you also don’t want to plant Japanese painted ferns in areas that are constantly water-logged, especially in the winter.
 This can lead to crown rot which will undoubtedly kill the plant.
 The ideal spot is damp, not wet, with loads of decomposed leaves or another source of organic matter in the soil.

 Cut frost-killed fern fronds down in the spring if you wish and divide the plants with a perennial spade every four to five years to keep them from crowding out.
 If you choose, you can top-dress the planting bed with shredded leaves or finished compost each season to add more organic matter and nutrients to the soil.
 There is no need to add supplemental fertilizers to areas where Japanese painted ferns are planted, but if you’d like, you can add a sprinkling of a granular organic fertilizer in the area for an extra boost of nutrition.
+Slugs, snails, and other pests seldom bother this plant.

 Varieties of Japanese painted fern